Share this post on:

 • Significant differences also exist between Sevens and Eights.

-• While Eights can be rebellious when someone has authority over them, they can also work with a good source they respect and even enjoy being the leader.
+• While the Eight can be rebellious when someone has authority over them, they can also work with a good source they respect and enjoy being the leader.

-• In contrast, Sevens equalize authority, making friends with bosses and subordinates deny a vertical power structure that might constrain them.
+• In contrast, Sevens equalize authority, make friends with bosses and subordinates, and deny a vertical power structure that might constrain them.

 • Regarding where their attention goes, Eights focuses on power and control, while Sevens concentrates on planning and play.